Hrishabh3829/studentanalyticalproject/README.md

 Security: Spring Security for role-based access (Admin and User).

-Data Visualization: Use Chart.js or Google Charts for report generation.(optional)
+Data Visualization: Use Chart.js or Google Charts for report generation (optional).